Precalculus: A Prelude to Calculus

 Sheldon Axler

-Written by a recipient of a Mathematical Association of America award in expository writing, this book is designed to be read by students.
+Written by a recipient of a Mathematical Association of America award for expository writing, this book is designed to be read by students.
 It contains the student solutions manual with complete worked-out solutions to all odd-numbered exercises, written by the author to ensure consistency and the same high-quality standards as the rest of the text.

 Review Copies